notafishaxolotl/NixOS/README.md

 ## Post Build

-Run this for `spf` command and other goodies:
+- Run this for `spf` command and other goodies:

 ```sh
 bash -c "$(curl -sLo- https://superfile.dev/install.sh)"
 ```

-- To make a script executable (an example from my config) run:
+- Make a script executable by running this (with an example from my config):

 ```sh
 chmod +x ~/.config/Scripts/.fehbg